NMRLipids/NMRlipidsVIpolarizableFFs/DataContribtionScripts/README.md

 This assumes that the data is in [Zenodo](www.zenodo.org).
 It should work also for other sources, but has not been tested.

-1. Collect the information in the first cell of the [Jyputer notebook](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/blob/master/DataContribtionScripts/AddData.ipynb):
+1. Collect the information in the first cell of the [Jyputer notebook (AddData.ipynb)](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/blob/master/DataContribtionScripts/AddData.ipynb).
+The required information is marked with bold here:

 >DOI="**Give the DOI here**" \
 >def_file  = "**Give the definition file used to calculate order parameters here**" \
 > \
 >user_information = """ \
->DOPE test \
+>**Give free text information about your system, e.g., POPC lipid bilayer** \
 > \
 >#NMRLIPIDS BEGIN \
 >@SIM \